If you live in Dubai, finding a Friday Khutbah in English can be challenging. Even when I asked long-time residents, many didn’t know where to go!

 Jumeirah 3

-This small mosque is easy to miss on Jumeirah Beach Road and all the signs are in Arabic so you may think you’re in the wrong mosque for an English Friday sermon.
-This one despite being smaller wasn’t as busy as the Aisha mosque and the entire sermon is done in English, not just a summary.
+This small mosque is easy to miss on Jumeirah Beach Road, and all the signs are in Arabic, so you may think you’re in the wrong mosque for an English Friday sermon.
+However, despite being smaller, it isn’t as busy as the Aisha mosque, and the entire sermon is in English, not just a summary.

-The ladies’ section isn’t that large but fewer people seem to attend.
-It is also easier to park since you can park on the street, making it one of my favourites.
-The Imam’s English is very good.
+The ladies section isn’t that large, but fewer people seem to attend.
+It is also easier to park since you can park on the street, making it one of my favourites to attend.
+The Imam’s English is good.

 You will have to pay for parking as parking is now free on Sundays rather than Fridays in Dubai.